rdf-elixir/rdf-ex/README.md

 42.0
 ```

-For all of these supported XSD datatypes there're `RDF.Datatype`s  available that allow the creation of `RDF.Literal`s with the respective datatype.
+For all of these supported XSD datatypes there are `RDF.Datatype`s available that allow the creation of `RDF.Literal`s with the respective datatype.
 Their `new` constructor function can be called also via the alias functions on the top-level `RDF` namespace.

 ```elixir
 iex> RDF.Double.new("0042").value